This Day In History: November 25

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-Robert Stroud, the famous “Birdman of Alcatraz,” is released from solitary confinement for the first time since 1916.
+On November 25, 1959, four months after being released from 43 years of solitary confinement and transferred to the mainland from the penitentiary on Alcatraz island, Robert Stroud, the famous “Birdman of Alcatraz,” asks a federal judge to set him free.
 Stroud gained widespread fame and attention when author Thomas Gaddis wrote a biography that trumpeted Stroud’s ornithological expertise.

 Stroud was first sent to prison in 1909 after he killed a bartender in a brawl.
 He had nearly completed his sentence at Leavenworth Federal Prison in Kansas when he stabbed a guard to death in 1916.
 Though he claimed to have acted in self-defense, he was convicted and sentenced to hang.
 A handwritten plea by Stroud’s mother to President Woodrow Wilson earned Stroud a commuted sentence of life in permanent solitary confinement.